Last updated: February 2016.

-Juniper has provided me with some credits for use in their Junosphere environment; there is no expectation of coverage, nor anything else in return.
+Juniper at one point provided me with some credits for use in their Junosphere environment; there is no expectation of coverage, nor anything else in return.

 HP Discover Barcelona 2014

 I attended HP Discover Barcelona 2014 in December 2014 under the auspices of the HP Independent Blogger programme.
 HP paid for my flights, accommodation and event access as well as feeding me conference food while there.
 There is no ‘quid pro quo’ at these events, and I am welcome to blog about anything or nothing, with no interference from HP.